How to Blow Dry Men’s Hair for Volume: 2 Looks to Try

 Wiggle close to the scalp.

 Using a vented brush to help style your hair at an angle (this brush usually has a rectangular head and has slats in it for efficient airflow), run a blow-dryer on the medium setting as close to the roots as possible without feeling hot on your scalp.
-Remember: Using a tiny wiggling motion, point the nozzle backwards and upwards while giving your strands a slight upward tug, for more lift but without the burn.
+Remember: Using a tiny wiggling motion, point the nozzle backward and upwards while giving your strands a slight upward tug, for more lift but without the burn.

 Start with your hairline, then move backward.
 To finish off your look, rub a tiny finger-swipe of pomade between your palms and smooth down your back and sides.

 For an extra dose of sheen, blast your hair for a few seconds with some cool air via the cool-shot button on your blowdryer (it’s near your trigger finger).
-Cold air helps seal down your hair cuticles so they all face one direction, making hair shiner if that’s the look you’re going for.
+The cold air helps seal down your hair cuticles so they all face one direction, making hair shiner if that’s the look you’re going for.
 Otherwise, you’re all set!